astropy/photutils/docs/psf.rst

 sources are detected or a maximum number of iterations has been performed.
-When used with the `~photutils.detection.DAOStarfinder`, `~photutils.psf.IterativePSFPhotometry` is essentially an implementation of the DAOPHOT algorithm (`~photutils.psf.DAOPhotPSFPhotometry`) described by Stetson in his `seminal paper
+When used with the `~photutils.detection.DAOStarfinder`, `~photutils.psf.IterativePSFPhotometry` is essentially an implementation of the DAOPHOT algorithm described by Stetson in his `seminal paper
 <https://ui.adsabs.harvard.edu/abs/1987PASP...99..191S/abstract>`_ for
 crowded-field stellar photometry.